sloev/sloev.github.io/projects/kfa_sloev.md

 title: 'kfa/sloev - markov fimbul performance at galore festival'
 ---

-KFA wrote a ton a of poems about the silver fox and read them out loud while three things happened:
+KFA wrote a ton a of poems about the silver fox and read them out loud while sloev made three things happen:

 1. record players played metal scraps connected to the pickup with elastic bands
 2. his voice was processed and amplified by a Pure Data patch (as heard in the video)